Q. What is the Points System?

 Q. What is the points system like?

 A. Each team will start with a rating depending upon what division (adult play) or category (Junior play) they sign up for.
 For example, in Adult Men’s play there are three divisions: Gold, Silver, and Bronze.
 Adult Teams that sign up for Gold will start at a rating of 1800, for Silver at 1600, and for Bronze at 1400.
 For Junior’s Play, we will assign teams to tournaments in 4-team pool increments based on the Points Rankings (for more information on the Junior Structure/Tournament Assignment Process, see this Information Sheet).
 Junior Teams will register at the beginning of the season and choose one of FIVE Categories corresponding to 100% of the teams in their Age group and geographic area (East/West).
 Each category represents 20% of the overall teams.
 So, teams that sign up for Category 1 feel they will be in the top 20% of teams; teams in category 2 feel they will be ranked among the top 21-40% of teams; and so on.
-The starting values for each Category is as follows: Open-2100 (Open was cancelled for 2014 but we will still assign them a higher value so they will still start off being assigned to sites together along with top of Category 1 depending on the entries); Category 1 - 1900; Category 2 - 1700; Category 3 - 1500; Category 4 - 1300; and Category 5 - 1100.
-Not every age group will utilize all Categories as it will depend on total number of teams in that age group/area.
+The starting values for each Category will be staggered based on age group and will decrease by 125 points for each category.
+The Category 1 Initial Points value for each age group is as follows: 18’s -2500; 17’s - 2300; 16’s - 2100; 15’s - 1900; 14’s - 1700; 13’s - 1500; 12’s - 1300.
 As teams play each other, their ratings will go up and down based on the results of each set.
 After each tournament, the ratings will be used to determine pools for the next tournament.
 For the Adults, at the end of the season, the ratings will be used to place teams into final divisions for the Regional Championships.

 Q. Why don’t all teams start with the same number of points?